 Then you learn a few chords and get comfortable changing chords smoothly.
 Once you can do that, you’re playing!
 Use any strum at all for the right hand (OK to just brush the strings with a finger or thumb) and follow the chords to a song.
 Next you learn a 4-note roll pattern, then later, 8-note roll patterns and change out the strum for rolls, still changing chords at the right time.

-This process is outlined on my "ultra-easy" DVD Get Rolling, which is only $20.
-Once you feel ready to tackle Scruggs style, there's a full beginner's course (Beginning Bluegrass Banjo), as well as some play-along Bluegrass Jamming DVDs that would be quite helpful.
-In terms of economics, these items can show a banjo player a tremendous amount of material at low costs ($30 each DVD).
+This process is outlined on my “ultra-easy” video Get Rolling, which is only $20.
+Once you feel ready to tackle Scruggs style, there’s a full beginner’s course (Beginning Bluegrass Banjo), as well as some play-along Bluegrass Jamming Videos that would be quite helpful.
+In terms of economics, these items can show a banjo player a tremendous amount of material at low costs.

 A teacher is often not necessary, though one can be very useful if the student needs guidance in using the videos.
 If you find you would like some guidance, a non-threatening but musically knowledgeable person who appreciates bluegrass would be the best choice.
 You could try a guitar teacher, for example, and show what you’re working on and ask, “Is this right?”